irace/BRYBugReporter/README.md

 Tapping the console brings up a full-screen live console, useful in debugging even when you're not submitting a bug report.

-Tap the respective green checkmarks to omit the screenshot or log if you'd like, and then simply compose an email with all of the relevant information already filled in and attached.
+Tap the respective green checkmarks to omit the screenshot or log if you'd like.
+Implement your own bug submission mechanism by conforming to `BugshotSubmissionDelegate` and populating `BugshotKit.sharedManager.submissionDelegate` with your custom implementation.

 ## For development and beta tests only!